- 1 Updated

 Azure Subscription considerations

-To fully get the benefits of the OPG ease of use, you need an Office 365 account.
-This means the Azure subscription where the OPG will be setup must be linked to the same Office 365 account used to install OPG on-premises.
+To fully get the benefits of the OPG ease of use, you need an AAD (Azure AD) account.
+This means the Azure subscription where the OPG will be setup must be linked to an AAD tenant.
+If you are considering using the OPG, chances are that the organization already has AAD activated.
+So, simply put: You need a special user in AAD to represent the OPG.

 The same consideration is valid if you need to consume the same data source from different regions in the same subscription, since a registration is only valid for one region.